-Support women to reduce or stop alcohol and/or drug use during pregnancy; achieve and maintain recovery; support healthy pregnancies and lives for women and their children
+- Support participants to reduce or stop alcohol and/or drug use during pregnancy

-We envision a province where women with substance use issues are well supported in their communities to have healthy pregnancies and healthy families.
+We envision a province where individuals who use alcohol and/or drugs are supported in their communities to have healthy pregnancies and healthy families.

-The Alberta PCAP Council will support programs to operate throughout the province in an educated, culturally safe, thoughtful, and efficient manner that is consistent with the Alberta PCAP model.
+The Alberta PCAP Council will support programs to operate throughout the province in an educated, culturally responsive and trauma-informed manner that is consistent with the Alberta PCAP model.